milesepstein13/severe-thunderstorm-analysis/readme.md

      * `N_SH[_H/W/T]` (North Shift): Average n_flow is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
      * `DIV[_H/W/T]` (Divergence): Average divergence in the x/y_flow field across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
    * Typical running time: about a day
-6. Run `labelling.ipynb` (parts that do not rely on the datasets created in steps 3-5 can be run before/without those steps)
+7. Run `labelling.ipynb` with labelled = True

-   * This reads in the CO, PPH, and report data output by `load_data.ipynb` from `/data` and adds the following variables (each date is associated with one value for each of these variables):
+   * This reads in the CO, PPH, and report data output by `load_data.ipynb` from `/data` (if labelled = False) or already-partially-labelled CO, PPH, and report data (if labelled = True) and adds the following variables.
+Each date is associated with one value for each of these variables.
+Re-running overwrites existing values for any variable.

      * `MAX_CAT`: the highest categorical risk issued valid on that date (out of `['TSTM', 'MRGL', 'SLGT', 'ENH', 'MDT', 'HIGH']`)
      * `RAMP_UP`: the maximum increase in risk levels between any two convective outlooks valid for the date (e.g., if convective outlooks are issused with SLGT, MRGL, ENH, and SLGT risk, the ramp up is `2` (MRGL to ENH))